 With its alluring and delicate flowers, the pink hibiscus is an excellent focal plant.
 It blooms from late summer into early fall, adding color to waning gardens.
-Pink hibiscus produces plenty of blooms throughout the season and the petals can also be used to make soothing herbal tea.
-Here we’ll take you through everything you need to know about growing and caring for pink hibiscus syriacus at home.
+Pink hibiscus produces plenty of blooms throughout the season, and the petals can also be used to make soothing herbal tea.
+Here, I’ll take you through everything you need about growing and caring for pink hibiscus syriacus at home.

 |Botanical Name:||Hibiscus syriacus|